-The economy has definitely impacted on how we are changing our approach to death care today.
+The economy has definitely impacted how we are changing our approach to death care today.
 Many families simply cannot, or do not, want to spend unnecessarily on funeral costs.
-A cremation provides a simple, efficient and economical means to conduct a disposition.
+A cremation provides a simple, efficient, and economical means to conduct a disposition.

-How much does a funeral cost in Santa Barbara?
+How much does a funeral cost in Las Vegas?

 This is not a simple question to answer as funeral costs can range significantly depending on the type of services and products selected, and the funeral services provider used.
 The average cost of a funeral in Las Vegas is $6,641*, but the lowest cost is $4,050.

-How much does a cremation cost in Santa Barbara?
+How much does a cremation cost in Las Vegas?

-Firstly, a cremation WILL save you on funeral costs.
-There is no requirement for a casket, cemetery plot or burial vault, which alone saves thousands of dollars.
-Generally embalming is not required when a cremation is performed, so all-in-all you can save on many funeral expenses, meaning that a cremation will cost at least half, if not less, than the full cost of a burial funeral.
+A cremation WILL save you on funeral costs.
+There is no requirement for a casket, cemetery plot, or burial vault, which alone saves thousands of dollars.
+Generally, embalming is not required when a cremation is performed, so all-in-all you can save on many funeral expenses, meaning that a cremation will cost at least half, if not less, than the full cost of a burial funeral.

-It is important to state that cremation prices in Santa Barbara DO vary quite considerably between funeral homes, and depending what type of cremation service you opt for.
+It is important to state that cremation prices in Las Vegas DO vary considerably between funeral homes, and depending on what type of cremation service you opt for.
 Not all funeral homes have their own crematory but will use the services of a local crematory.
-The average cost of a cremation memorial is $3,620, however, it is possible to find much lower-priced cremation services in Santa Barbara.
+The average cost of a cremation memorial is $3,651*, however, it is possible to find much lower-priced cremation services in Las Vegas.

-How much is a direct cremation in Santa Barbara, CA?
+How much is a direct cremation in Las Vegas, NV?

 What type of cremation services are available?

-How to compare cremation costs in Santa Barbara, CA
+How to compare cremation costs in Las Vegas,